smart-data-models/dataModel.STAT-DCAT-AP/AttributeProperty/doc/spec_FR.md

         model: https://schema.org/Text
         type: Property
     concept:
-      description: Gives the concept which is being measured or indicated by the Attribute Property.
+      description: "Relationship.
+Model:'http://purl.org/linked-data/cube#concept'.
+Gives the concept which is being measured or indicated by the Attribute Property."
       type: string
       x-ngsi:
         model: "http://purl.org/linked-data/cube#concept"
         type: Relationship
     created:
-      description: "Date of creation of this attribute property.
+      description: "Property.
+Model:'https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created'.
+Date of creation of this attribute property.
 A string instance is valid against this attribute if it is a valid representation according to the 'date-time' ABNF rule.
 Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]."
       format: date-time
       type: string
       x-ngsi: